 2.2.2.
 Experiments.
-The first experiments to study the asymptotics of drop coalescence found reasonable agreement with the expected scaling in the low viscosity (Menchaca-Rocha et al. 2001, Wu et al. 2004, Aarts et al. 2005) and high viscosity (Yao et al. 2005) limits.
+The first experiments to study the asymptotics of drop coalescence found reasonable agreement with the expected scaling in the low-viscosity (Menchaca-Rocha et al. 2001, Wu et al. 2004, Aarts et al. 2005) and high-viscosity (Yao et al. 2005) limits.
 Even if the temporal resolution is high, the main obstacle is the ability to look into the gap of width w between the drops.
-As a result, the optical method is typically limited to measuring w down to a few microns, which typically involves $r_0$ down to $50\mu$ m, and thus $r_0/R \gtrsim 0.05$ , making it difficult to access the asymptotic behavior as $r_0 \to 0$ .
+As a result, the optical method is typically limited to measuring w down to a few micrometers, which typically involves r_0 down to 50 μm and thus $r_0/R \gtrsim 0.05$, making it difficult to access the asymptotic behavior as $r_0 \rightarrow 0$.

-To improve on this, an electrical method was developed (Case & Nagel 2008, Paulsen 2013), which relies on measuring the impedance of the entire coalescence cell, comparing it to an electrostatic calculation based on two hemispheres joined by a neck of radius $r_0$ .
-The
+To improve on this, an electrical method was developed (Case & Nagel 2008, Paulsen 2013), which relies on measuring the impedance of the entire coalescence cell, comparing it to an electrostatic calculation based on two hemispheres joined by a neck of radius r_0 .
+The resulting values of r_0 were found to be insensitive to the modeling of the neck and agreed very well with optical measurements in the region of overlap.
+The electrical method allows for tracking r_0 down to timescales of 100 ns, so that r_0 is measured down to a radius of 1 μm, an improvement of two orders of magnitude.